Reviews You Can Rely On

 Our Verdict

 The Nemo Aurora Highrise 6 earns an award in our competitive lineup thanks partly to its roomy interior, large vestibule, and stylish yet functional materials.
 With 83.3 square feet of inside floor space and two vestibules, space isn't an issue here.
 The structure allows the 6' 5" height of this tent to extend well beyond the center, providing plenty of walking room both inside the tent and in the vestibule.
 On the negative side, the setup isn't very intuitive the first time (although it gets really easy the second go), there are not enough pockets, and the rainfly can get a little flappy in the wind.
 These flaws aside, this is a very capable tent and a solid choice if you are in the market for a 6-person tent.
-To compare it to the competition, check out our article on the best camping tents.
+To compare it to the competition, check out our review of camping tents.

 REASONS TO BUY